HrushiBhatt/HrushiBhatt/README.md

   A Embedded Systems based Navigation Robot that scans terrain, detects objects with IR + sonar sensors, and locates a hidden statue.
 Visualized in real-time using a custom Python GUI.

 - **Message Decoder System**
-  A low-level decoder built in C that processes encoded messages using linked lists and pattern matching logic.
+  A low-level decoder built in Java that processes encoded messages using linked lists and pattern matching logic.

 ---